 6. Bone Mass.
 Some physicians insist that progesterone can increase bone mass in men with osteopenia and osteoporosis.
 Of course, estradiol is reponsible for healthy bones in both men and women and, often, you could look at progesterone as partnering with it and acting in similar ways.

-one of the major factors responsible for this.
-You can get your levels checked at one of
+7. Fertility.
+Sperm hyperactivation may not sound like a good thing, but it's actually important in order for the egg to be fertilized.
+Progresterone is actually one of the major factors responsible for this.
+You can get your levels checked at one of these Man Friendly Labs.

 NOTE: One of the Peak Testosterone Forum members reported that progesterone restroed the size of his testes: "As a side note, (just thought about this ), I do have a fair amount of testicular atrophy going on because I was so low testosterone for so many years.
 I found that using progesterone cream stopped the atrophy.
 You can find more about this by googleing men and progesterone."
 However, the above does not make sense to me and was contradicted by an animal study.

 DOSAGES: The dose that physicians seem to be using is based on a couple of reports that I have received on the Peak Testosterone Forum and are in the 10-50 mg/day range when it comes to the creams.
 Again, I do not know about long term safety and nor does anyone else, but here is what these men reported:

 "I use Source Naturals natural progesterone cream, which has 500 mg progesterone per ounce, or 22 mg per 1/4 teaspoon.
 I use about 1/4 teaspoon twice a day.
 Don't go by the instructions on the package, as these are for perimenopausal women.
 I use it every day without a break."